-This KB documents the process for forcibly terminating all jobs for a given Veeam Backup & Replication installation.
+This KB documents the process for forcibly terminating all jobs for a given Veeam Backup & Replication server.
 The steps outlined in this KB will terminate all jobs.

-Note: Some jobs may take some time to stop, please allow up to 60 minutes for a jobs to stop on their own before forcibly terminating them.
+Note: Please understand that some jobs may take some time to stop, please allow up to 60 minutes for a jobs to stop on their own before forcibly terminating them.
+If you are not sure if a job is stuck, please create a Veeam Support case and provide logs for the job.

 The problem may occur because a process or task that the job is waiting for has not been completed.
 Such a task can be snapshot removal.
 Therefore, as the first step it is recommended to check the vSphere Client to see if there is a snapshot removal process pending/working on the vSphere side.